 - provision of advice on applications for admission via the EAEN;

 - provision of advice and guidance to elite athletes and performers on course planning and other academic matters, such as results and examinations;

 - assistance with the negotiation of flexibility for elite athletes and performers in meeting academic requirements;

 - advocacy for elite athletes and performers within their faculty and the wider University;

 - liaison with Course Coordinators in negotiating and implementing cross-institutional study and/or credit transfer arrangements;

-- liaison with local athlete or performer welfare and education staff to ensure the best possible balance between academic and sporting or performing demands and the total welfare of the elite athletes and performers;
+- liaison with local athlete or performer wellbeing and engagement staff to ensure the best possible balance between academic and sporting or performing demands and the total welfare of the elite athletes and performers;

 - advice to academic staff of the names of Elite Student Athletes and Performers in a specific school;

 - liaison with academic staff to support student athletes and performers in balancing study load;